TheCandidStartup/TheCandidStartup.github.io/_drafts/hacking-storybook-tsdoc.md

 # Group Tag

 This is a custom TypeDoc tag that I use to group components together in the generated documentation.
-There's no equivalent in Storybook and no need for one as everything is a component.
+There's no equivalent in Storybook and no need for one as everything in Storybook is a component.
 All I need to do is strip the tag out.

 ```ts
   const noGroup = description.replace(/\n\s*@group\s+([^\n`]+)(\n|$)/, "");